Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 The convention for Cuis is to start all names with 'Cuis-Smalltalk-'.
 This allows tools to have a common searching convention for finding packages.

+Note that I am creating a repository in Cuis-Smalltalk-Learners.
+You will want to create a repository within your own GitHub account.

 ![Cuis Window](SamplePkg/Sample-Package-001.png)

 Shareable Cuis code by convention uses the MIT open source licence.